pyinstaller/pyinstaller/bootloader/README.txt

   for Windows.
 On other platforms the bootloader uses zlib library from the system.
 * images
-  PyInstaller icons for Windows bootloaders and the .app bundle on Mac OS X.
+  PyInstaller icons for Windows bootloaders and the .app bundle on macOS.

 Build instructions
 ===============================